espocrm/documentation/docs/extensions/export-import/export-import-usage.md

-# Using the Export Import extension
+# Export Import extension

 Export Import extension is a tool for exporting and importing data in EspoCRM.
-It allows you to transfer files, settings and customizations between instances using commands launched in the CLI with a different set of parameters.
+It allows you to transfer files, settings and customizations between EspoCRM instances using CLI commands.

-## Installing an Export Import extension
+## Installing

-#### Step 1:

-You need to install the extension directly into your instance.
-To do this, you need to go to the official repository of the Export Import extension on Github and download the [latest release](https://github.com/espocrm/ext-export-import/releases) in .zip format.
+You need to install the Export Import extension on your EspoCRM instance.
+Download the latest release package from the [GitHub repository](https://github.com/espocrm/ext-export-import/releases).
+Follow [instructions](https://docs.espocrm.com/administration/extensions/#installing) to install the extension in EspoCRM.

-#### Step 2:

-Follow [instructions](https://docs.espocrm.com/administration/extensions/#installing) to install extension in EspoCRM.

-## Working with the Export Import extension
+## Usage

-This extension works by executing commands in the terminal console (CLI).
-All commands must be running from the `{ESPO_ROOT}` directory.
+This extension works via console (CLI).
+Commands should be executed from the root directory of your EspoCRM instance.

-Command base consists of:
+There are two commands:

-* `bin/command export-import export` (for export),
+* `bin/command export-import export` (export)
-* `bin/command export-import import` (for import).
+* `bin/command export-import import` (import)

-Check out examples of commands:
+Each can be used with additional options.
+See examples below.

 #### Export